luapower/glue/glue.md

 ### `glue.reverse(t, [i], [j]) -> t`

-Reverse a list in-place and return the input arg.
+Reverse an array in-place and return the input arg.

 __NOTE:__ Works on ffi arrays too if `i` and `j` are provided.